zeroday-studio/CEH-V13-notes/README.md

       - generic_send_tcp = its a spike templet or tool used to connect the tcp server
       - first 0 = starting position
       - second 0 = delay(there is no delay between packets)
-     //after the stats spiking exicution go to windows and check the immune debugger and vulnserver it was vulnerable or not wheather its vuln the immune debugger is pause it is not vuln means running
+      - after the stats spiking exicution go to windows and check the immune debugger and vulnserver it was vulnerable or not wheather its vuln the immune debugger is pause it is not vuln means running

     - pluma trun.spk
+    ```console
       //we are inserting these three line code into trun.spk
-    ```console
         s_readline();
         s_string("TRUN ");
         s_string_variable("0");